Assalam Alaykum. Insha'Allah we will be opening ONLY for Jumaa Prayers

 Nothing befalls the creation except by His will and no one can remove the calamities except Him.
 We pray and beseech him to lift this pandemic, heal the sick, provide for the poor and have mercy on the deceased.

-Due to COVID 19 lockdown, all masjid activities are currently closed.
+Due to COVID 19 restrictions, all masjid activities are currently closed except for Jumaa.
 Please stay home, and should you need to go out practice social distancing.
 May Allah protect you and all your loved ones from any harm of the seen and the unseen realms.

 Remember to support the Islamic center and the community with your donation.
 You may also give your zakat here.
 May Allah reward you from Himself and multiply whatever you give without limits.